thisisfaisalhere/Problems/README.md

 Minimum no. of Jumps to reach end of an array -- done

-find duplicate in an array of N+1 Integers
+find duplicate in an array of N+1 Integers -- done

 Merge 2 sorted arrays without using Extra space.
 Kadane's Algo [V.V.V.V.V IMP]
 Merge Intervals